-3) Interim review:

-- A. Yearlong classes during the first three weeks of January, the educator and evaluator will have the option to meet to discuss the progress of attributable students towards the identified classroom SLOs as well as interventions and supports put in place by the educator.
+- 3) Interim review: - A. Yearlong classes during the first three weeks of January, the educator and evaluator will have the option to meet to discuss the progress of attributable students towards the identified classroom SLOs as well as interventions and supports put in place by the educator.
 Based on consideration of changing complexity factors, the teacher and evaluator may modify the SLO by mutual consent of both parties at this meeting. - B. Semester-long classes during the second full week in December, the educator and evaluator will have the option to meet to discuss the progress of attributable students towards the identified classroom SLOs as well as interventions and supports put in place by the educator.
 Based on consideration of changing complexity factors, the teacher and evaluator may modify the SLO by mutual consent of both parties at this meeting. - 4) For each component of student growth (SLO, etc.), if the target/goal is met, or if there is satisfactory evidence that the teacher has implemented interventions and supports towards meeting the target goal, then the teacher will receive full credit (100% of the points) for that component.
-If the teacher fails to meet the target and has not implemented significant supports or interventions towards meeting that goal, then he or she will receive only partial credit towards the points for that component, proportional to the extent to which he or she did not meet the target and failed to implement significant supports and interventions to meet it.
-If the educator and the evaluator cannot agree as to whether sufficient supports and interventions have been implemented, the disagreement will be appealed to the Board's Deputy Superintendent or designee if the remedy sought will change the teacher's overall rating.
+If the teacher fails to meet the target and has not implemented significant supports or interventions towards meeting that goal, then he or she will receive only partial credit towards the points for that component, proportional to the extent to which he or she did not meet the target and failed to implement significant supports and interventions have been implemented, the disagreement will be appealed to the Board's Chief of Teaching and Learning or a designee if the remedy sought will change the teacher's overall rating.

-- 5) If an educator is absent due to FMLA, Leave of Absence, or Workers' Compensation qualifying reasons for 10% of the days within the measured growth period, that year's student growth data will not be counted in his or her evaluation for that year.
+- 5) If an educator is absent due to FMLA, Leave of Absence, or Workers' Compensation qualifying reasons for 15% of the days within the measured growth period, that year's student growth data will not be counted in his or her evaluation for that year.
 The educator's evaluation for that year will be based only on the professional practice component. - 6) The process for setting teacher classroom SLO's and other measures will be revisited, and changed, if necessary, by the EACC and the Board jointly as needed, with the consent of both parties.